 Directly to the east of Skinningrove the Cleveland Way path rises sharply towards Hummersea Cliff.
-The path appears to have been recently repaired and in parts the head scarp of the cliff is almost encroaching upon its route.
-E57/7 was observed to be Partly Active, with extensive slumping along the upper slopes and crest of the cliff.
-E57/6 is a high rock cliff with a thin cap of till above which is deemed to be Locally Active.
+The path appears to have been recently repaired and in parts the head scarp of the cliff is encroaching upon the path.
+Three distinct large rockfalls were observed on the beach at the toe of E57/7.
+Other sections of the lower cliff face appeared loose and crumbling with some large cracks visible.
+The headscarp of the unit was found to be encroaching further upon the Cleveland Way in several locations.
+As such E57/7 has been downgraded to Totally Active in 2020 due to the extent of activity across the unit E57/6 is a high rock cliff with a thin cap of till above which is deemed to be Locally Active in 2020.

-E57/7 Slumping cliffs (Partly Active)

-E57/6 High rock cliff with till cap (Locally Active)
+E57/7 Slumping and recession along E57/6 High rock cliff with till cap (Locally Active) headscarp (Totally Active)